 Whether you're a beginner or don't own a motorcycle, we've got you covered.
 We'll teach you from the ground up and provide everything you need.

 Let us take care of your training and test bookings for a hassle-free experience.

 At JT's, we offer on-site motorcycle training to ensure your confidence and competence.
 Our private training areas at each store allow you to master motorcycle/scooter control before venturing onto public roads.
 Plus, you'll learn essential road rules, including traffic lights, roundabouts, and junctions.
 Ideal for beginners and a useful refresher for riders.

 A moped typically features an engine with a capacity not exceeding 50cc and a maximum design speed of around 31 miles per hour (50 kilometres per hour).
 If you obtained your full car license before February 1, 2001, you're exempt from completing a Compulsory Basic Training (CBT) to ride a moped.

-A moped MUST have an engine capacity not exceeding 50cc, not weigh more than 250kg and be designed to have a maximum speed not exceeding 28mph (45 km/h).
-Before June 2003 a licence allowed the riding of mopeds up to 50km/h.
+To legally ride a moped, it must meet specific criteria: the engine capacity should not exceed 50cc, the weight must not exceed 250kg, and it should have a maximum speed not exceeding 28mph (45 km/h).
+Before June 2003, licenses allowed riding mopeds up to 50 km/h.

-You MUST first pass the theory test for motorcycles and then the moped practical test to obtain your full moped licence.
-If you passed your car driving test before 1 February 2001 you are qualified to ride a moped without L plates or D plates although it is recommended that you complete CBT before riding on the road.
-If you passed your car driving test after this date you must complete CBT before riding a moped on the road.
-Laws RTA 1988 sects 97(e) & 101 & MV(DL)R regs 38(4) & 43
+To obtain your full moped license, you must first pass the theory test for motorcycles and then the moped practical test.
+If you passed your car driving test before February 1, 2001, you can ride a moped without L plates or D plates, but it's recommended to complete CBT before riding on the road.
+If you passed your car driving test after this date, CBT completion is mandatory before riding a moped on the road.
+These laws are regulated under RTA 1988 sects 97(e) & 101 and MV(DL)R regs 38(4) & 43.

 Theory Test / Motorcycle Theory Test